kemanedonfack/Deploying-WordPress-on-a-2-Tier-AWS-Architecture-with-Terraform/README.md

 - **rds_username**: the username of the RDS database created in AWS.
 - **rds_name**: the name of the RDS database created in AWS.
 - **lb_dns_name**: the DNS domain name of the application load balancer created in AWS.

-These outputs can be used for various tasks, such as connecting to the RDS database instance or accessing the application via the application load balancer.
+These outputs will be used to connect to the RDS database instance and accessing the application via the application load balancer.

 ## Conclusion: